DevExpress/devextreme-react/README.md

 ## <a name="api-reference"></a>API Reference ##

-The complete list of widgets and their API described in the [DevExtreme API Reference](http://js.devexpress.com/Documentation/ApiReference/).
+The complete list of components and their API described in the [DevExtreme API Reference](http://js.devexpress.com/Documentation/ApiReference/).

 To know how to implement and apply templates, see [Markup Customization](#markup-customization).